 - Uncooked Spaghetti

-After a day out in the sun, an indoor game can be a great way to wind down the evening.
+After a day out in the sun, switching to inside games for family reunions can be a great way to wind down the evening.
 This fun game is a great way to see how innovative everyone is.

 Divide into teams of 4 participants and provide each team with 20 mini marshmallows, 20 spaghetti strands, and 1 large marshmallow.
 Participants need to build a tower capable of standing on its own and holding the large marshmallow aloft using only the supplies they’ve received.

 Set a timer for 15 mins.
 At the end of the timer, whoever’s town is the tallest is named the winner.

 This game requires no supplies, just an open space to play.
 One person lines up on the opposite side of the field from everyone else and turns away from them.
 Yelling “green light” lets everyone else start running towards the single-player.
 When the singe plater turns and yells “red light,” everyone else must freeze.
 Failing to freeze sends you back to the starting line.
 The first person who tags the single-player wins and then becomes the caller.